Ben1219925/Projects/Cumulative Integral/README.md

-This project implements a cumulative integral using both C and Python.
+This project implements a cumulative integral function using both C and Python.
-The C implementation is completed using Pybind11 and a main.cpp to implement the C function using a Python wrapper.
+The C implementation is completed using Pybind11 and a main.cpp, the resulting file when built is run using a Python wrapper, this setup only works on Linux OS.